Correlation Between Microsoft and Bristol-Myers Squibb

 Pair Corralation between Microsoft and Bristol-Myers Squibb

-Given the investment horizon of 90 days Microsoft is expected to generate 0.41 times more return on investment than Bristol-Myers Squibb.
-However, Microsoft is 2.42 times less risky than Bristol-Myers Squibb.
-It trades about -0.12 of its potential returns per unit of risk.
-Bristol Myers Squibb is currently generating about -0.06 per unit of risk.
-If you would invest 43,654 in Microsoft on December 4, 2024 and sell it today you would lose (4,805) from holding Microsoft or give up 11.01% of portfolio value over 90 days.
+Given the investment horizon of 90 days Microsoft is expected to under-perform the Bristol-Myers Squibb.
+But the stock apears to be less risky and, when comparing its historical volatility, Microsoft is 2.45 times less risky than Bristol-Myers Squibb.
+The stock trades about -0.11 of its potential returns per unit of risk.
+The Bristol Myers Squibb is currently generating about 0.06 of returns per unit of risk over similar time horizon.
+If you would invest 93,474 in Bristol Myers Squibb on December 29, 2024 and sell it today you would earn a total of 6,846 from holding Bristol Myers Squibb or generate 7.32% return on investment over 90 days.

 Time Period3 Months [change]